If you have been selling at the online marketplace, then chances are that you might have come across the term – Amazon freight forwarders.

 1. Carrier Cost

 You might think that the total distance traveled affects the cost – though it may not be the case.
-It is not necessary that a bigger distance equals a bigger expense.
+A bigger distance doesn’t need to equal a bigger expense.

 Moreover, freight forwarders can always negotiate for low carrier charges on popular routes.